vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 until they have absolute certainty about details.
 Or they are doing some data science work and feel that they need to understand every possible derivation of an algorithm before choosing one.
 My advise here is not freeze.
 Of course there is a minimal amount of information you need to start something, but it's okay to start with maybe 60% certainty about something and change your mind as you go.
 I've actually found that I learn while exploring an idea, even if I wind up changing my mind.
 Is this maybe a form of learning by doing?
 If so, the only difference between learning by doing and passive learning is that in the second case you have nothing to show for it.

+Another point here is that there is something to say about failing quickly.
+If you can quickly try something and determine that it's not a good option, this gets you one step closer to the desired outcome.
+Had you sat there in decision paralysis, you wouldn't have even gotten this far.

 > Don't be afraid to jump in without certainty.
+Failure can be a good thing for progress.

 ### Have Self Compassion